This post may include affiliate links; see our disclosure policy.

 To convert to tablespoons, 1 ounce = 2 tablespoons.

 * Adjust the sweetness level in a whiskey sour to fit your tastes.
-We also like substituting maple syrup for the simple syrup, which adds subtle caramel notes to the flavor profile.
+I also like substituting maple syrup for the simple syrup, which adds subtle caramel notes to the flavor profile.

 Did you love this recipe?